marymafa/marymafa.github.io/_posts/2017-08-17-code-katas.md

 ---

 ### Bugs
--Is an erro,flaw,failure or in a program that causes it to produce an incorrect or unepected result in un intended ways.
+-Is an error,flaw,failure or in a program that causes it to produce an incorrect or unepected result in un intended ways.

 -Most bugs arise from  mistakes and erros made either  a program's source code.

--Incorrect code cause  by  bugs.
+-Incorrect code caused  by  bugs.

 -Also can cause the program to crash or freeze the computer.

 ### Hard coding
--It is a code that you can not change.
+-Is a code that you can not change.

--It is bad because you need to change everywhere.
+-Is bad because you need to change everywhere.

 ### Primitive
 -Is an object that language can understand.